hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 ## Exchange Reuse

-When an out of band invitation is received containing a public DID for which the _invitee_ already has a connection, the _invitee_ may use the `reuse` message in the protocol sent over the existing connection.
+When an Out-of-Band Invitation (`oob-invitation`) is received containing a public DID for which the _invitee_ already has a connection, the _invitee_ may use the `reuse` message in the protocol sent over the existing connection.
 The `pthid` passed in the `reuse` message allows the _inviter_ to correlate the invitation with the identified existing connection and then invoke any protocols desired based on that context.

 #### Example